omerzulfiqar/wedding-app-api/README.md

 # Wedding App Api

 This is the backend for the Wedding App.
 It utilizes dynamoDB to store events and guest information.
 Serverless lambdas are used to perform user requests for creating a new RSVP entry or updating and existing one.

+The AWS SNS text message service is utilized to send guests notifications and updates on the wedding events.

 ## Usage